 In traditional Chinese culture qi is believed to be a vital force within every living being and must flow unhindered.
 Therefore qi is the central basic principle of traditional Chinese medicine and also plays an important role in Chinese martial arts.
 The practice of cultivating and balancing qi is called Qigong.

-Modern Interpretation: Expression, passion, spontaneity; warmth, love; spirituality
+Modern Interpretation: Clarity and coherence; expression, passion, spontaneity; warmth, love; spirituality

 Qian represents the zenith of our human potential, a state of mind of clarity and coherence, undisturbed by worries, desires, thought loops.
 When our mind is clear, if we are simultaneously one with ourselves and with our goal, we become creator: the constellating power of our coherent mind, our own living consciousness is able to act upon the unstructured potential that surrounds us, to organize and form it according to our will.